BhargavKadali39/captcha_using_python/README.md

 In this repo we are going to use a python module to design a custom captcha maker.
 Don't get your hopes high this isn't any fancy object detection captcha but just plain ordinary image recognition captcha.

+The requirements to create it is a python module called captcha.